ingranys/countdown-numbers-solver/README.md

   ```
 </details><br />

-Run script on a very simple example and enable SPAM mode to investigate how the solver works
+Run script on a very simple example and **enable SPAM mode to investigate how the solver works**.
 ```
 $ python3 countdown.py -n 100 6 10 -t 104 -s approximate --tolerance 5 -o all -v 2
 ```